Rewrite The Following Equation As A Function Of X.

 2. Implicit Functions: As mentioned earlier, some equations define y implicitly in terms of x but cannot be easily (or at all) solved explicitly for y.
 While implicit differentiation allows us to analyze these relationships, we don't get an explicit y = f(x) form.

-3. Complex Relationships: Equations involving intricate combinations of functions (e.g., trigonometric, exponential, logarithmic) can sometimes be algebraically intractable, making it impossible to isolate y.
+3. Complex Relationships: Equations involving detailed combinations of functions (e.g., trigonometric, exponential, logarithmic) can sometimes be algebraically intractable, making it impossible to isolate y.

 4. Discontinuities and Restrictions: The domain and range of the resulting expression in x must be considered.
 Sometimes, algebraic manipulation can introduce extraneous solutions or mask restrictions on the variables.
-For example, taking the square root of both sides of an equation introduces the possibility of positive and negative roots, which need to be considered separately.
+To give you an idea, taking the square root of both sides of an equation introduces the possibility of positive and negative roots, which need to be considered separately.
 Similarly, dividing by an expression involving x requires ensuring that the expression is not equal to zero.

 Practical Applications